-- 1) Chemical Imbalance discontinuing HRT weeks before and after. - 2) Physical Stress serious, invasive surgery, debilitating for month afterwards. - 3) Culmination of a Life's Major Project Achieving the GRS goal resulting in "what do I do now" thinking. - 4) Realization that GRS did not solve all of life's problems and that now one must start to live life and face other obstacles to happiness.
+1) Chemical Imbalance - discontinuing HRT weeks before and after.

+2) Physical Stress - serious, invasive surgery, debilitating for month afterwards.

+3) Culmination of a Life's Major Project - Achieving the GRS goal resulting in "what do I do now" thinking.

+4) Realization that GRS did not solve all of life's problems and that now one must start to live life and face other obstacles to happiness.

-- 5) The operation did not achieve the desired physical or cosmetic results. - 6) Maintenance is quite time consuming and a huge impact on one's daily routine.
-One can feel guilty for skipping dilation sessions. - 7) Most folks do not regard or treat the post-op any differently or more respectfully than before surgery. - 8) Intimacy may not be what was expected or fantasized.
+5) The operation did not achieve the desired physical or cosmetic results.

+6) Maintenance is quite time consuming and a huge impact on ones daily routine.
+One can feel guilty for skipping dilation sessions.

+7) Most folks do not regard or treat the post-op any differently or more respectfully than before surgery.